 Unlike the previous installment agreements, you will be required to fill out Form 433-F, Collection Information Statement.
 This form will ask you to provide information about your household, assets, income, expenses, and the like.
 After this comes your negotiations with the IRS.
 You want to have an installment agreement go through, and depending on how dire your situation, you may have to negotiate for a plan that works for you.

 Here are a few things you’ll want to do to make sure this process goes as smoothly as possible:

 With all that said, it’s also not inconceivable for the collector to reject your plan under some conditions:

 If you find yourself short on resources to pay your taxes in full when they are due, one of the IRS installment payment plans might be a great option.
-Not only will it give you more time to repay your debts, but it will also help you stay current with the IRS, avoid charges due to delinquency, and thus prevent you from getting further in debt.
+Not only will it give you more time to repay your back taxes, but it will also help you stay current with the IRS, avoid charges due to delinquency, and thus prevent you from getting further in owed amounts.
 However, installment payments are not the best path for everybody in every situation.
 If your incremental payments are too slow, then you’re going to find yourself having trouble keeping up as the interest piles on.
 Still, it is a tool available to you if you don’t see any better way forward.